 The event system¶

-The event module provides a system for properties and events, to let different components of an application react to each-other and to user input.
+The event system consists of components, properties, events, and reactions.
+They let different components of an application react to each-other and to user input.

 - Each component has